Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 Note that the Class is using a state array variable which is the same size as the filter length.

-The image below depicts how the Overlap-save algorithm processes input data to generate output blocks of 128 sample each:
+The image below depicts how the Overlap-save algorithm processes input data to generate output blocks of 128 samples each:

 <img src="./Images/overlap_save.png" width="600">